NiklasJonsson/gfx/notes.md

 Make sure to reconsider the current AsyncResources class - it might not be needed.

+TODO:

+* Remove AsyncResources
+* Write an helper struct to work with handle mappings, entities and flushing
+* Figure out how to map both of the Done structs to the RenderableMaterial
+* Implement mip-map generation
+* Arc in TextureLoader?

 ## Future work

 ### Shadow improvements